How to buy a house out of state

 While it’s possible to do a long-distance move yourself, buying a house out of state and then moving there isn’t as easy as it sounds, so it’s best to hire a reputable moving company.
 When researching movers, aim to compare at least three companies, and read through reviews and verify their credentials and insurance.
 If you’re moving across state lines, confirm that the mover is licensed as an interstate carrier.

-9. Attend remote closing
+9. Schedule a remote closing

 A remote closing is very much the same as the typical closing; it involves uploading notary documents and your ID online, then connecting with a notary over video.